arnabch-dev/particles-io/backend/readme.md

 rooms:room_id:set() # players
 leaderboard: sorted_set # heap
 ```
+* One game at a time per client
+* Lobby and room under same namespace -> /lobby
+* Game under a separate namespace -> /game
 * Lobby = Room
 * Each lobby will be having max 5 members and min 3 members to start the game
 * Technically a queuing and assinging in some priority basis